sixcious/infy-scroll/README.md

 *You can copy and paste these settings using the Add Save feature in the Options.
 (Tested on December 22, 2022.)*

 ## SPA Support
 [SPAs (Single-page Applications)](https://developer.mozilla.org/docs/Glossary/SPA) are tricky to deal with because they update their page content dynamically, and sometimes don't even update the address bar.
 However, Infy now supports the [Navigation API](https://developer.mozilla.org/docs/Web/API/Navigation_API) (Chrome/Edge 102+ Only) to detect browser navigations and it can also watch for changes on the page and auto-activate and auto-deactivate itself if the website changes its content dynamically.
 It even works here on GitHub and on Pixiv.
-Just check the Late Activation setting in the UI Window (Version 0.8) and save it.
+(If you're on Firefox, you can check the Late Activation setting in the UI Window's Scripts dialog and save the URL.)
 No more refreshing the page!

 ## Installation
 Installing from GitHub is super simple.
 First, [download the zip](https://github.com/sixcious/infy-scroll/archive/refs/heads/main.zip) and unzip it.
 Then: